Blog header graphic: What is Content Operations? article.

 Workflow

 A solid content operations foundation revolves around workflows that get content from ideation to distribution.
-And a complete understanding of workflows — from start to finish —often surfaces opportunities to automate.
+And a complete understanding of workflows — from start to finish — often surfaces opportunities to automate.
 This can increase collaboration, visibility, and consistency across the content ops process.

 Efficiency

-Additionally, artificial intelligence (AI) can be leveraged for tasks like enhanced visual search, metadata tagging, or even automatically delivering podcasts to the correct channels.
+Additionally, artificial intelligence (AI) can be leveraged for tasks like enhanced visual searchmetadata tagging, or even automatically delivering podcasts to the correct channels.
 This helps eliminate redundant tasks, freeing up time for meaningful, impactful work.

 Measurement

-These data-driven insights can influence content reuse and repurposing, to get more miles from every effort.
-And they can also help teams establish benchmarks for measuring the return on technology investments
+Measuring engagement allows teams to understand the performance and impact of their content operations.
+Analytics could inform decisions about content needs and channel prioritization.
+These data-driven insights can influence content reuse and repurposing to get more mileage from every effort.
+They can also help teams establish benchmarks for measuring the return on technology investments

 Content operations and the content lifecycle